Bridging Neural ODE and ResNet: A Formal Error Bound for Safety Verification: Proposed approach

 The next step, in line 2 of Algorithm~\ref{alg:nODE}, is to over-approximate this error set $\mathcal{R}_\varepsilon(\mathcal{X}_{in})$.
 One possible approach to achieve this is to define the static function $\varepsilon=\frac{1}{2}f'(x)f(x)$ and apply to it some set-propagation techniques (such as interval arithmetic~\cite{jaulin2001interval}, Taylor models~\cite{makino2003taylor}, or affine arithmetic~\cite{de2004affine}) to bound the set of output errors $\varepsilon$ corresponding to any state $x\in\Omega^{\text{tube}}_{\text{neural ODE}}(\mathcal{X}_{in})$ in the reachable tube over-approximation.
-An alternative approach, which provided a tighter error bounding set in the particular case of the numerical example presented in Section~\ref{section:expirements}, is to re-define this static error function as a discrete-time nonlinear system $x^+=\frac{1}{2}f'(x)f(x)$, and then use existing reachability analysis toolboxes to over-approximate the reachable set of this system after a single time step.
+An alternative approach, which provided a tighter error bounding set in the particular case of the numerical example presented in Section~\ref{section:expirements}, is to define the discrete-time nonlinear system $x^+=\frac{1}{2}f'(x)f(x)$, and then use existing reachability analysis toolboxes to over-approximate the reachable set of this system after one time step, which corresponds to bounding the image of the error function.
 Note that in this case, it is important that this final reachable set is computed as a single step, and not decomposed into a sequence of smaller intermediate steps whose iterative updates of the internal state would have no mathematical meaning for the static (stateless) error function.

 As a consequence of the equalities and set inclusions in~\eqref{eq:error set 1}-\eqref{eq:error set 2} and the fact that the reachability methods to be used in the first two steps of Algorithm~\ref{alg:nODE} described above guarantee that the obtained sets are over-approximations of the output or reachable sets of interest, we have thus reached a solution to Problem~\ref{def:error bound}. \begin{theorem} The set $\Omega_\varepsilon(\mathcal{X}_{in})$ obtained after applying this second step described above solves Problem~\ref{def:error bound}: